-Admit it, cleaning off your dog hair from your floor, your couch, your clothes, well, basically, everywhere, is a tiresome chore, but as a pet parent, we have no choice but to clean it up.
+Admit it, cleaning off your dog hair from your floor, couch or clothes is a tiresome chore, but as a pet parent, we have no choice but to clean it up.
 There will be nights when we feel like cuddling with our furbaby in bed, but it is bothersome to get buried with dog fur all over your face.

 Allergy With Dogs

 If you get wheezy and start to have a runny nose after playing with a dog, it may be a sign that you are allergic to dogs.
-Here are the symptoms of having dog allergies:
+Here are some common symptoms when having dog allergies:

 - skin rashes